Bridging the Domain Divide: Supervised vs. Zero-Shot Clinical Section Segmentation from MIMIC-III to Obstetrics: Experiments

 \subsection{LLM-Based Error Analysis for Section Predictions}

 After correcting hallucinations, we analyzed remaining section labeling errors through an automated evaluation of outputs from the best-performing model, Llama 3.3-70B-Instruct.
 To scale this process, we employed the same model in an LLM-based classification framework to assign errors to one of four categories: (1) \textit{Omission}, where the model incorrectly predicted \textit{<none>} for a span that should have received a valid label; (2) \textit{Label confusion}, where the model (under explicit prompt constraints) determined the predicted label was clearly incorrect relative to the gold label; (3) \textit{Valid local interpretation}, where the model judged the predicted label as semantically justifiable based on the local text span; and (4) \textit{Other}, capturing ambiguous or uncategorizable cases.
 The classification prompt handled categories 2–4, while \textit{Omission} was identified separately using rule-based logic.
-For brevity, we omit the prompt, which instructed the model to compare gold and predicted labels for the given text span and decide the error type.
+The full prompt, error distribution summary, and representative examples are provided in Appendix~\ref{appendix4} (Figure~\ref{fig:zero_shot_prompt2}, Figure~\ref{fig:qual_error_pie}, and Table~\ref{tab:error_examples}).